Skip to main

 Replication Competent Virus (RCV) Testing

 Most viral vectors used today are disabled such that replication competent viruses are not readily formed by any biological process that might occur in normal hosts.
-The Department of Biological Safety encourages the use of such vectors in all relevant applications.
+The Office of Biological Safety encourages the use of such vectors in all relevant applications.
 In particularly sensitive applications, demonstrating that the viral stock used has no apparent contamination with replication competent vectors is essential.
 The issue is not whether replication competent virus (RCV) is present, but how much replication competent virus is present.
 Of course, assays for replication competence will never be perfect or absolute, so the Institutional Biosafety Committee (IBC) asks that one use a current procedure of demonstrated sensitivity and specificity.
 Even more rigorous testing may be required in some instances, such as a vector bearing a pathogenic gene, in human gene transfer, or in any materials that could be released to the environment.

 When is RCV Testing Required?